 6. Are split summers allowed?

 Split summers are considered on a case-by-case basis.
-We generally discourage first year students from splitting a summer because it substantially limits the extent of their learning and experiential process with us.
+We generally discourage splitting the summer because it compromises the quality of your summer associate experience.

-7. Does Varnum offer summer associate opportunities at their offices outside of Grand Rapids?
+7. Does Varnum offer summer associate opportunities at offices outside of Grand Rapids?

-8. What training opportunities are there for summer associates?
+8. What training opportunities are available to summer associates?

-The Summer Associate Program provides extensive training opportunities, some of which include the following:
+The Summer Associate Program provides extensive development opportunities, including:

-- Any associate development training offered at the firm
+- Access to all associate development and firmwide training sessions offered during the summer

-- 60 Minutes with management and Ask the Associates- ask any question you would like!
+- 60 minutes with firm management - ask any question you want!